esr360/Noah/README.md

 - General tasks

 ### Install

+##### Requirements

+All plugins use pure Node.js bindings, so the only things required are:

+- Node.js
+- NPM

 > Noah is a boilerplate rather than a dependency, so you may wish to fork this repo for your starting point.
 Noah is still available as an npm package, however: